Monostich Poem Type

 This allows the reader to fill in the blanks.

-What Are Tips for Writing Monostich Poems?
+Tips for Writing a Monostich

 Young woman sitting on green grass in the park sunlit writing in her notebook.